- General Info

 Contact the Club: firstname.lastname@example.org

 This is a new club made to promote competition and friendship for those who have the ability and dedication to be a part of an ambitious female soccer team.
-Our club will compete against neighboring university club teams in the West Coast Soccer Association beginning this Fall.
-Practices are held weekly, with scheduled competition throughout the Fall.
+Our club will compete against neighboring university club teams in the West Coast Soccer Association beginning this Spring.
+Practices are held weekly, with scheduled competition throughout the Spring.
 Currently, our club team has seventeen talented members who are ready to compete, win, and make our new organization a success.
-Please contact the President, Abbie Ireland, by email, with any questions about membership or other thoughts regarding our new club team.
+The team coach is Seamus Leonard.
+Please contact the President, Ashla Pace, by email, with any questions about membership or other thoughts regarding our new club team.

 Club Website: https://www.facebook.com/groups/323327804665420/